emmanuelayuba246-sudo/ADIDAS-SALES-PERFORMANCE-ANALYSIS/README.md

 Understanding the structure of your data before analysis prevents errors and wasted effort.
 Freezing headers and creating a Table are foundational best practices in Excel.

 1. Product Strategy
-Double down on Men’s Street Footwear: It is the #1 product in 4 of 5 regions and the single biggest revenue driver.
+Double down on Men’s Street Footwear: It is the top product in 4 of 5 regions and the single biggest revenue driver.
 Increase inventory, marketing spend, and product variation in this category.
 Urgently review Women’s Athletic Footwear: It is dead last in every single region.
 Conduct customer research to understand whether the issue is pricing, design, awareness, or distribution.
 Investigate Men’s Apparel pricing: It has decent unit volumes but the lowest revenue — suggesting aggressive discounting.
 Review the pricing architecture for this category.